High profile shootings in the United States of America…

-February 15, 2024, Kansas City, Missouri: 43 year old mother and radio show host killed, at lease 23 other people injured, half of whom were children, at Kansas City Chiefs Super Bowl Victory Celebration at while approximately 800 armed police officers stood guard…
+February 15, 2024, Kansas City, Missouri: 43 year old mother and radio show host killed, at lease 23 other people injured, half of whom were children, at Kansas City Chiefs Super Bowl Victory Celebration at which approximately 800 armed police officers stood guard…

 February 3, 2024, Greenville, North Carolina: 3 year-old child finds a gun in the home and shoots and kills himself…